rigwild/soft-skills/packages/front/README.md

 ## Architecture

+This project use the container/component react pattern : https://reactpatterns.com/#container-component.

 Source files are in the `src` folder:

-`src/api`: methods used for data fetching, can be tested or mocked with jest.
+`src/api`: methods used for data fetching with axios.
 `src/components`: simple components that render a view, with its own state management.
-`src/containers`: containers do the data fetching and then render data by passing it to a component.
+`src/containers`: containers do the data fetching, render loading/empty/error state or render data by passing it to a component.
-`src/functions`: functions used to process data, must be tested.
+`src/functions`: helpers used to process data.
 `src/pages`: pages of the app corresponding to a url endpoint.
 `src/types`: typescript types used in the app.